cp2k/cp2k/README_cmake.md

 - CP2K_USE_SPGLIB = ON : everything alright

 - CP2K_USE_LIBXC = ON : everything is fine, use pkgconfig by default (ideally
-  the library should be built with cmake, if so we can get rid off the FindLibxc.cmake)
+  the library should be built with CMake, if so we can get rid off the `FindLibxc.cmake`).
+If you installed LIBXC in a non-standard location, modify the `PKG_CONFIG_PATH` variable accordingly.

-- CP2K_USE_SPLA = OFF : enable spla off-loading capabilities (use cmake modules
+- CP2K_USE_SPLA = OFF : enable spla off-loading capabilities (use CMake modules
   to detect it)

 - CP2K_USE_METIS = OFF :